Google Drive: Computer apps

 Google Drive is available for PCs running Windows 7 or later, and Macs running OS X Catalina or later.
 Google indicated in April 2012 that work on Linux software was underway, but there was no news on this as of November 2013.
 In April 2012, Google's then-Senior Vice President Sundar Pichai said that Google Drive would be tightly integrated with ChromeOS version 20.
 In October 2016, Google announced that, going forward, it would drop support for versions of the computer software older than 1 year.
 In June 2017, Google announced that a new app called Backup and Sync would replace the existing separate Google Drive and Google Photos desktop apps, creating one unified app on desktop platforms.
 Originally intended for release on June 28, its release was delayed until July 12.
 In September 2017, Google announced that it would discontinue the Google Drive desktop app in March 2018 and end support in December 2017.

-In July 2021, Google released a new app for Windows and Mac which is meant to replace "Backup and Sync" and "Drive File Stream".